cristibalan/braid/README.md

 We appreciate any patches, error reports and usage ideas you may have.
 Please submit an issue or pull request on GitHub.

+### Subversion

+While preparing to release Braid v1.0 the support for subversion repositories was removed as there was no active maintainers and inadequate test coverage.
+If there is anyone motivated to re-add and maintain the Subversion support, please contact the authors.

 # Authors

 * Cristi Balan